ippontech/blog-usa/posts/hey-this-looks-familiar-front-end-development-for-back-end-engineers.md

     updated: "unknown",
     color_class: "transparent"
   };
-  // also -- update methods to use the updated field names
+  // also -- update functions to use the updated field names
   // ...
 }